violetforest/webmidi-threejs/README.md

 1. Plug in your midi controller.
 2. Open your example in a browser.
 3. Open the browser's console.
-4. Copy the name of the midi controller and assign it to the `input` variable:
+4. Copy the name of the midi controller and assign it to the `input` variable in webmidi-three.js:

 `var input = WebMidi.getInputByName("nanoKONTROL SLIDER/KNOB");`